 However, even though the film deploys Ozu-like shots of Coca Cola bottles encroaching on everyday Japanese life, Poppy Hill is clearly unconcerned with confronting history.
 Despite its specific historical context - something Hayao Miyazaki chose not to make as explicit in his other post-war film, My Neighbour Totoro - this is at heart an endearing character drama set against a beautiful backdrop, in which a bike ride into town at sunset is the romantic ideal.
 A film of simple pleasures, set at a simpler time.

-A throwback to early 90s Ghibli in its gentle, nostalgic whimsy, From Up On Poppy Hill finds Goro Miyazaki sitting much more comfortably in the director’s chair, but fans of the studio’s fantasy epics may find this fanciful delight to be lacking the familiar magic.
+In a nutshell: A throwback to early 90s Ghibli in its gentle, nostalgic whimsy, From Up On Poppy Hill finds Goro Miyazaki sitting much more comfortably in the director’s chair, but fans of the studio’s fantasy epics may find this fanciful delight to be lacking the familiar magic.